Messerschmitt Bf109 - The Story

 The Luftwaffe organised competitive trials for its new fighter and selected the 109, together with its rival the Heinkel 112, to have another 10 prototypes built for extended testing.
 The Heinkel design was more traditional than the Messerschmitt, having an open cockpit, although Heinkel did develop it, and later designs, to be remarkable aircraft with great potential; a Heinkel gained the world speed record for Germany on 30th March 1939, only to have it broken again the following month by Messerschmitt's Me209.
 The Messerschmitt 109 itself had secured the speed record for a landplane two years earlier in 1937.

 The 109 was always criticised for having a very narrow track undercarriage, which made for tricky landing and taxiing.
+In fact it was not the narrow track alone that caused issues (the Spitfire had an even narrower track undercarriage but did not suffer the issues the Bf109 did), rather it was the narrow track combined with long stalky legs with the aircraft wheels raked out at a " negative camber angle" that produced an overall configuration that demanded very precise handing on take-off and landing and that was easily damaged by a heavy landing.
 It must be remembered that Messerschmitt was designing one of the very first retracting undercarriages on a fighter type anywhere in the world and his thin wing, so essential to the performance of the aircraft, precluded any other arrangement.
 One advantage of the design, which was never really used by the Germans, was the ability to remove the wings while the undercarriage still supported the fuselage.
-The nature of the German territorial gains meant that 109s could be flown direct to any battlefront.
+The nature of the German territorial gains meant that 109s could be flown directly to any battlefront.
 The Allies, on the other hand, often had to assemble aircraft after long sea journeys to destinations such as North Africa, Russia and the Far East.
 The men tasked with this work would have appreciated a design like that of the 109, which could be taken out of a packing crate in three large pieces and be reassembled without the need of jigs or hoists.

 The cockpit of the Messerschmitt hinged to the side for entry and exit, this meant that it could not be left open for taxiing or slid back in flight for better vision.
 It also had heavy framing that obstructed the pilot's view.
 This latter shortcoming was overcome late in the war with the introduction of the "Erla hood" (often called the "Galland" hood) with less metalwork in the canopy and a slab of armoured glass to replace the armour plate that protected the pilot's head but also obscured vision (Erla Maschinenwerk of Leipzig built Bf109s under license and designed the improved canopy, Adolf Galland, Luftwaffe General of Fighters was the most ardent advocate of improved field of view for the 109).